How To Bowl With Long Nails? [Is It Possible To Bowl With Acrylic Nails]

 Having to deal with long nails can be difficult for many activities.
 For example, it can be hard to type on a keyboard or to use a touch screen device.

 It can also be difficult to put on clothing, such as button-up shirts, and to do up shoelaces.
-In addition, long nails can make it difficult to wash dishes and to clean the house.
+Longer nails can make it difficult to wash dishes and to clean the house.

 Finally, long nails can also make it more difficult to play certain sports, such as tennis or basketball.
 In short, there are many activities that can be difficult with long nails.
 However, with a little bit of planning and effort, it is possible to manage them.